Reconsidering the consistent use of precessing, higher order multipole models for gravitational wave analyses: Determining the selection criteria

 We simulate a \emph{worst-case scenario} population of binary black holes: we consider a population of 90 binary black holes with large spin magnitudes and isotropic spin tilts -- leading to significant evidence for precession -- with a preference for asymmetric masses -- leading to significant evidence for higher order multipoles.
 The LVK has started to see evidence that these binaries may exist in nature~\citep{LIGOScientific:2025brd}.
 We only draw binaries with observable GW signals given current detector networks.
-Rather than injecting signals into real GW data and performing a search to identify which are detected~\citep[see e.g.][and App.~\ref{sec:pop_inference} for details]{LIGOScientific:2025pvj}, we simplify the process by assuming signals with total signal power greater than 12 are observable~\citep{Essick:2023toz,Mould:2023eca,Gerosa:2024isl,Agarwal:2024hld,Hoy:2025ule}.
+Rather than injecting signals into real GW data and performing a search to identify which are detected~\citep[see e.g.][and App.~\ref{sec:pop_inference} for details]{LIGOScientific:2025pvj}, we simplify the process by assuming signals with total SNR greater than 12 are observable~\citep{Essick:2023toz,Mould:2023eca,Gerosa:2024isl,Agarwal:2024hld,Hoy:2025ule}.
 We calculate that $\sim 8\%$ of binaries drawn from the observed LVK population~\citep{LIGOScientific:2025pvj} are included in our simulated population.
 We then generate GW signals for each binary merger with XPHM, and inject all into different realisations of idealised Gaussian noise for an Advanced LIGO and Advanced Virgo network operating at $75\%$ duty cycle.
-We note that a population of 90 signals with total signal power greater than 12 remains more than all loud signals observed up to the first part of the fourth observing run~\citep{LIGOScientific:2025slb}.
+We note that the LVK have observed $\sim 60$ signals with total (median) SNR greater than 12.
+By considering a population of 90 simulated signals with total SNR greater than 12 in this work, we therefore remain consistent with current, and near future detector sensitivities~\citep{LIGOScientific:2025slb}.
 We consider this worst-case scenario population since it increases the number of GW signals with observable $\rho_{\mathrm{p}}$ and $\rho_{\mathrm{HM}}$ compared to current population expectations.

 We obtain our simulated population by assuming that the mass ratio follows a power law $q^{\beta_{q}}$ with index $\beta_{q} = -1.1$, and spin magnitudes follow a truncated Gaussian distribution with mean $a_{i} = 0.7$ and standard deviation $\sigma=0.2$.
 We also assume that the primary mass follows a truncated power law with index $\alpha=-2.3$, between a minimum, $m_{\mathrm{min}} = 5\, M_{\odot}$,and maximum $m_{\mathrm{max}} = 80\, M_{\odot}$ mass.
 We assume that there is a Gaussian component in the mass distribution at $m_{1} = 34\, M_{\odot}$, with relative weight $\lambda = 0.038$ and standard deviation $\sigma_{\rm g} = 5~M_{\odot}$.
 This is the same simulated population used in~\cite{Hoy:2025ule} and inspired from previous LVK results~\citep{KAGRA:2021duu}.